spirosgkogkas/ATM-Simulator/README.md

 *For Linux Users*

-Run make and then make clean.
+Run `make && make clean` to compile the source code.
-the executable will be in bin folder.
+> The executable will be at bin folder.
-Example: make && make clean

-# Program Information

-**ATM Menu**
+# How the app works

 0: Exit